 Bob was preceded in death by his parents; wife, Doris; and brother, Bruce.

 Left to cherish his memories are his loving wife, Peggy; Brother, Ron and wife Lynn; son, Craig and wife Barbara; daughters, Carrie and husband Billy, Cindy and husband William; six grand children; eight great grand children; and numerous nieces and nephews.

-To send flowers to the family or plant a tree in memory of Robert "Bob" Jay Blacker, please visit our floral store.
+To send flowers to Robert "Bob" Jay Blacker's family, please visit our floral store.